Dudhsagar Dairy

 Carbohydrate

-Carbohydrates provide the body with energy required for most functions in the body.
-The form of carbohydrate found in milk is known as lactose and is the least damaging sugar with regards to tooth decay.
-For this reason, plain milk and water are the only 2 drinks recommended by dentists to be safe to consume between meals.
+The carbohydrate in milk is lactose — a natural sugar that’s tooth-friendly.
+For this reason, plain milk and water are the only drinks dentists recommend between meals.

 Fat